Masterminds/goutils/README.md

 ===========

 GoUtils provides users with utility functions to manipulate strings in various ways.
 It is a Go implementation of some string manipulation libraries of Java Apache Commons.
-GoUtils includes the following Java Apache Commons libraries:
+GoUtils includes the following Java Apache Commons classes:
 * WordUtils
 * RandomStringUtils
 * StringUtils (partial implementation)